Constantinople – 431 AD

 For as in Adam all die, so in Christ all will be made alive.

 Then, as the Lord had instructed his disciples during their Passover supper, the congregation remembered our Lord’s sacrifice by sharing the cup and the bread.
-The bishop had prayed for blessing and then distributed the Eucharist to believers who came forward, followed by singing and prayer.
+The bishop prayed for blessing and then distributed the Eucharist to believers who came forward, followed by singing and prayer.
 Afterward, Bishop Leo had given a short sermon.

 As they continued walking home, the walkway less crowded now, some young women from the church greeted Anna and Viviana as they passed by.